-OVERVIEW: The Bank of America Charitable Foundation, the philanthropic arm of the international bank, seeks to “address critical issues facing our neighborhoods and communities,” including the support of higher education institutions in communities where the bank does business.
-Higher ed funding is available through its "Workforce Development and Education" program.
+OVERVIEW: The Bank of America Charitable Foundation seeks to “address critical issues facing our neighborhoods and communities,” including the support of higher education institutions in communities where the bank does business.
 It offers institutional support for specific programs as well as general operations.

-Also note that this organization is a separate entity from the Bank of America Client Foundation, which is focused almost exclusively on supporting organizations in the Sarasota, Florida, area (though, like the BFCA, education is a part of its giving portfolio).
+Please note that this organization is a separate entity from the Bank of America Client Foundation, which largely focuses on supporting organizations in the Sarasota, Florida, area (though, like the BFCA, education is a part of its giving portfolio).

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).